“A Bit of Coloured Ribbon”

 The natural defence against barren or hostile environments, is to erect a shield around that which is most vulnerable.
 Consequently, after a few hard lessons, we tend to keep our dreams and ambitions to ourselves.
 Which leads those around us to assume that we are aloof, detached, gruff, “grumpy,” or even anti-social.

 A Fifth Reaction

-As I said before, typically, you will encounter one of four reactions to your goals.
+As I said before, typically, you will encounter one of four reactions to your goals and ambitions.

 However, once in a great while, perhaps a lifetime, you will meet someone who encourages your ideas, and your aspirations… who treats them as something with intrinsic value.
 If such a person ever enters your life, cherish that relationship, for they are more rare and precious than you can imagine.
 Their price is “far above rubies.”